Skip to Main Content

 Text

-Example text.1
+Example text.1 Example text.
+2

 The first Note for each source should include all relevant information about the source: author’s full name, source title, and facts of publication.
+The bibliograhy at the end of your document will contain all of the citation information in full, whereas the note can contains a shorter citation.

 Bibliography